dapr/blog/daprblog/content/posts/2026/v117-release/index.md

 In Dapr v1.17 made greater use of the performance test suite and added visualizations so you can inspect and compare performance results yourself.

 Added a [performance charts directory](https://github.com/dapr/dapr/tree/master/tests/perf/report/charts) under `tests/perf/report/charts`.
 It contains chart outputs (ex: duration breakdown, throughput, tail latency, resource usage, etc) generated from our performance runs, organized by API and Dapr version.
 From there, you can open the API and Dapr version that matches your usage and compare runs or versions relevant to your APIs and workloads.
+Each API folder for the v1.17 folder contains a highlights section where common scenario performance results are highlighted at the top of each README.

 The performance suite runs in CI regularly.
 Visual charts are created from code, based on runs in Azure.
 This helps visually highlight regressions or improvements  and provides a single place to see current and historical performance.